 Located at 191 Beale, on the corner of legendary Highway 61 and inside of the FedExForum sports and entertainment complex, the museum offers a comprehensive Memphis music experience.
 It will take you from the rural field hollers and sharecroppers of the 1930s, through the explosion of Sun, Stax, and Hi Records, inside Memphis’ musical heyday in the 70s, to its global musical influence.
 The museum’s digital audio tour guide is packed with over 300 minutes of information, including over 100 songs.
 It takes visitors at their own pace through seven galleries featuring 3 audio visual programs, more than 30 instruments, 40 costumes, and other musical treasures.

-The museum and gift shop are open daily, 9:30 a.m. - 7 p.m.
-Admission is $12.50 for adults and $9.50 for youth ages 5-17.
-Shelby County residents are offered free admission any Tuesday afternoon between the hours of 2 and 7 p.m. by simply showing a photo ID with proof of residence.
+The museum and gift shop are open daily from 10:00 a.m. - 5 p.m., accepting our final guests at 4:15 pm.
+Admission is $13.00 for adults and $10.00 for youth ages 5-17.
 The museum also offers other special discounts for AARP members, AAA members, Smithsonian members, members of the military, and more.
 Be sure to ask about special discounts when you arrive.

 The Rock 'n' Soul Museum first opened on April 29, 2000.
 It has welcomed over 1,000,000 visitors from all over the world, including thousands of school students who participate in the museum’s Education Program, eager to learn about the social changes that have impacted the nation and led to the development of rock ‘n’ roll.

 Our museum was the “first born” of the world-renowned Smithsonian Institution and was developed by the National Museum of American History (NMAH) to commemorate the 150th anniversary of the Smithsonian Institution.
-In 1996, the Memphis Rock ‘n’ Soul Museum became the first exhibition to have ever been developed by the Smithsonian Institution with another museum.
+In 1996, the Memphis Rock ‘n’ Soul Museum became the first exhibition to have ever been developed by the Smithsonian Institution and turned over to the city in which it exists.
+We're proud (and think you'll really be impressed)!

 In 1990, the NMAH set out to develop a traveling exhibition about “American music” and continually returned to the Delta and Memphis for what was finally declared as the "roots of America’s music”.
 The sounds of field hollers, work songs, blues, country, and gospel of the sharecroppers in the 1930-40s eventually collided and fused with the urban sounds of Beale Street (urban blues and jazz), Sun Studio (rock ‘n’ roll and rockabilly), Stax Recording, and Hi Records (rhythm & blues, soul music).